 The Information Security Awareness program for faculty and staff is designed to help employees understand and respond to cybersecurity threats.

-- Advisory Messages – Will be sent monthly to faculty and staff who use Exchange.
-Each message will focus on a specific aspect of cybersecurity, and will include tips to prevent successful attacks.
+- Advisory Messages – Will be sent periodically to faculty and staff via the campus enterprise email system, or may be posted in CampusMemo.
+Each message will focus on a specific aspect of cybersecurity, and will include tips to protect data and systems.

 Each month a cybersecurity issue will be added, along with suggestions to manage the risk.

 - Security Awareness - Meltdown and Spectre security vulnerabilities